Padre Pio Devotions Announces its Newest Book

 – Pope John Paul II

 Daily Reflection: 365 Reflections from the Saints and Other Holy Men and Women of God, published by Padre Pio Press, contains a spiritual reflection for each day of the year taken from the writings of the saints and other holy men and women of God.
 All of the reflections were selected by Diane Allen.

 The short meditations are taken from the popular Today’s Reflection page at the Padre Pio Devotions website – www.saintpio.org.
 The healing thoughts and prayers in this volume have been carefully selected and are presented as daily encouragement in order to enlighten, inspire, and uplift the soul.

-The book contains excerpts from the writings of St. Therese of Lisieux, St. Maximilian Kolbe, St. Pio of Pietrelcina, St. Augustine, Mother Teresa of Calcutta, St. Francis de Sales, St. Faustina Kowalska, Pope John Paul II, St. John Vianney, Blessed Charles de Foucauld, St. Vincent de Paul, St. Margaret Mary Alacoque, St. John of the Cross, St. Bernadette, Pope Benedict XVI, St. Teresa of Avila, St. John Chrysostom, Dorothy Day, St. Alphonsus Ligouri, St. Oscar Romero and many more.
+The book contains excerpts from the writings of St. Therese of Lisieux, St. Maximilian Kolbe, St. Pio of Pietrelcina, St. Augustine, St. Teresa of Calcutta, St. Francis de Sales, St. Faustina Kowalska, Pope John Paul II, St. John Vianney, Blessed Charles de Foucauld, St. Vincent de Paul, St. Margaret Mary Alacoque, St. John of the Cross, St. Thomas Aquinas, Thomas a Kempis, Pope Benedict XVI, St. Teresa of Avila, St. John Chrysostom, Dorothy Day, St. Alphonsus Ligouri, St. Oscar Romero and many more.

 Several selections from the Daily Reflection follow: